 Samrat Shrestha is currently working as a secretary and a researcher at Institute for International Relations Nepal (IIRN).
 He is an undergraduate student at China Three Georges University (CTGU) with a major in International Relations.
 His interest span across fields of Politics, Economics, International Relations, Foreign Policy and Entrepreneurship.

-Sanjay Pulipaka is a Senior Fellow at the Delhi Policy Group, India.
+Sanjay Pulipaka is the Chairperson of the Politeia Research Foundation.
 He was a Pavate Fellow at the University of Cambridge and a former Fulbright Fellow in the United States.
 Twitter: @psanjay_in

 Saranya Sircar is associated as a Consultant for the East Asia Research Programme at the Indian Council for Research on International Economic Relations (ICRIER), New Delhi.
 She previously interned with the Institute for Defence Studies and Analyses (IDSA), New Delhi.
 She did her post-graduation in Conflict Analysis and Peace Building from Nelson Mandela Centre for Peace and Conflict Resolution, Jamia Millia Islamia, New Delhi.
 She graduated in Political Science Honours from Gargi College, University of Delhi.
 Saranya’s areas of research interest include geopolitical and security issues in larger East and South Asian regions, Indian foreign policy, global climate change and environmental issues, gender issues, matters of peace and conflict, regionalism, and other related domains.
 She can be reached at email@example.com